I was tidying virtually with my client recently and the next day we had this exchange:

 Here are some of my favorite user friendly platforms and apps:

-Give back from home
+Donate: Give back from home

 Depending on the volume of clutter that you have, some donation centers offer free pick-up or shipping labels.